Purpose#

 Debugging helpers#

-These are very useful when validating component model contracts.Script loading order (very important)#
+When the environment is staging, Structure\\StagingButton renders Structure\\Json to log a serialized view model in DevTools.This is very useful when validating component model contracts.Script loading order (very important)#

-The layout loads scripts using defer to ensure predictable execution after parsing.Vendor libraries: axios, swiper, lightgallery, nouislider, leaflet, markercluster
+The layout loads scripts using defer to ensure predictable execution after parsing.Vendor libraries: axios, swiper, lightgallery, nouislider, flatpickr, leaflet, markercluster

 /Themes/Noir/componentscripts.js